ravendb/book/Sharding/Sharding.md

 about it.
 If you *haven't* specified the `Range`, it is initialized to `1` by default (which efectively disable it).

-The one important thing about `Range` that you must remember is that it turns a *gurantee* of two documents always residing in the same fragement to a *statistically likely*.
-In other words, you can absolutely count on the fact that some of the documents will reside in different fragements.
+The one important thing about `Range` that you must remember is that it turns a *gurantee* of two documents always residing in the same fragement to a *statistically likely scenario*.
+In other words, you can absolutely count on the fact that *some* of the `Orders` documents will reside in different fragements from their `Customer`.
+That won't happen to all customers (it's likely a rare scenario, in fact), but that is something that you'll run into and have to account for.

 But aside from the locality of using a single fragement, why does this actually matters?
 In terms of queries, you are unlikely to notice any different.
 They may be an additional network roundtrip between the nodes in the cluster, but that